Some Statistics:Israeli approved the asylum claims of only about 200 refugees since it signed the Refugee Convention almost 60 years ago.

 This policy was adopted because Israel does not wish to clearly violate the non-refoulement principle by deporting people to countries such as Sudan, Eritrean and Congo.
 At the same time, Israel does not want to grant any right to the people who are already in Israel, thinking that if asylum-seekers suffer a miserable existence in Israel, this will deter more asylum-seekers from coming here.
 Therefore, the State follows a policy of “group protection” or “temporary delay of deportation” for asylum-seekers from those countries.
 The Refugee Convention calls on states to examine the individual claim of every asylum-seeker; “group protection” a procedure countries resort to in cases of mass influx of asylum-seekers, when the State cannot handle examining the individual claims of all asylum-seekers.

-In early 2013, Israel began allowing asylum-seekers detained indefinitely and without trial in prisons or the detention camp for asylum-seekers to file asylum claims.
-After months of trying to force the Ministry of Interior to provide RSD forms to immigration detention facilities, asylum-seekers who were detained under the Anti-Infiltration Law, which came into force in June 2012, were finally given the ability to file asylum claims from prison, as the Law stipulated.
+In early 2013, Israel began allowing asylum-seekers administratively detained under the Anti-Infiltration Law to file asylum claims.
+After months of trying to force the Ministry of Interior to provide refugee status determination (RSD) forms to immigration detention facilities, asylum-seekers who were detained under the Anti-Infiltration Law, which came into force in June 2012, were finally given the ability to file asylum claims from prison, as the Law stipulated.
+At the end of 2013, Israel began allowing asylum-seekers outside of detention facilities to file RSD forms as well, but did not announce this change in policy.

-Over 1,400 asylum-seekers from Eritrean and Sudan filed asylum claims from prison, but although the time frame set in the Law for examining them (nine months) has elapsed, most asylum requests did not receive a response.
-Dozens of the Sudanese asylum-seekers received a response and all the responses have been negative.
+Over 5,000 asylum-seekers from Eritrean and Sudan have filed asylum claims to date.
+Most Sudanese asylum-seekers are still awaiting a decision on their RSD application, and dozens of the Sudanese asylum-seekers received a negative response.
+Zero Sudanese nationals received refugee status in Israel to date.
 Hundreds of asylum requests by Eritreans were answered in the negative, with a letter worded identically stating that the Minister of Interior decided that defecting from the Eritrean Army is not to be recognized as a reason for receiving refugee status in Israel.
 This stance stands in stark contrast with all other Western nations, except Switzerland, that recognize defectors from the Eritrean Army as refugees.
 Service in the Eritrean Army involves forced labor for the benefit of the regime and the length of the service is not restricted.
 Defectors from the army are considered traitors and those who are caught after defecting are detained and tortured in prisons characterized by life-threatening conditions.
-Only two Eritrean nationals who proved they were persecuted for additional reasons other than fleeing or evading national service were granted refugee status in 2014.
+Only three Eritrean nationals who proved they were persecuted for additional reasons other than fleeing or evading national service were granted refugee status by February 2015.

 Israel’s Asylum System